fangwei123456/spikingjelly/docs/source/activation_based_en/16_train_large_scale_snn.rst

 Author: `fangwei123456 <https://github.com/fangwei123456>`_

-Use networks from :class:`spikingjelly.clock_driven.model`
+Use networks from :class:`spikingjelly.activation_based.model`
 ----------------------------------------------
-:class:`spikingjelly.clock_driven.model` provides some classic networks.
-We use :class:`spikingjelly.clock_driven.model.spiking_resnet` as the example to show how to use them.
+:class:`spikingjelly.activation_based.model` provides some classic networks.
+We use :class:`spikingjelly.activation_based.model.spiking_resnet` as the example to show how to use them.

-Most of networks in :class:`spikingjelly.clock_driven.model` have two version: single-step and multi-step.
+Most of networks in :class:`spikingjelly.activation_based.model` have two version: single-step and multi-step.
 We can create a single-step Spiking ResNet-18 [#ResNet]_ like this:

 .. code:: python

     import torch
     import torch.nn.functional as F
-    from spikingjelly.clock_driven import neuron, surrogate, functional
+    from spikingjelly.activation_based import neuron, surrogate, functional
-    from spikingjelly.clock_driven.model import spiking_resnet
+    from spikingjelly.activation_based.model import spiking_resnet

     net = spiking_resnet.spiking_resnet18(pretrained=False, progress=True, single_step_neuron=neuron.IFNode, v_threshold=1., surrogate_function=surrogate.ATan())
     print(net)